Skip to main content

 Commemoration of the Hungarian Revolution of 1956 — Oct 23rd, 2024

-Each year, on October 23rd, thousands of residents flock to the streets of Budapest to commemorate the anniversary of the 1956 Hungarian Uprising.
+Each fall in Budapest, on October 23rd, thousands of residents flock to the streets to commemorate the anniversary of the 1956 Hungarian Uprising.
 The celebrations are spread over two days, and actually start on October 22nd, with various processions and memorial ceremonies organized across the city.
 On October 23rd, the major commemorations begin outside Parliament on Kossuth Square in the morning, followed by the lighting of candles at the House of Terror Museum in the afternoon.
 The Hungarian Parliament and the House of Terror Museum will both be open to the public to visit, for free.
 In addition, a number of concerts are also planned across the city in the evening.

 As October 23rd is a public holiday in Hungary, many shops, restaurants, and public institutions are closed this day, so plan accordingly.
 Of course, most museums are open and thermal baths open according to a weekend schedule.